Make-School-Courses/MOB-1.1-Introduction-to-Swift/README.md

 ## Course Description

-This class covers the foundations of the Swift programming language.
-Students learn key concepts including variables, constants, keywords, constructs, data types, Object Oriented Principles, and how to debug in Swift.
-We will build games in Swift to learn core concepts in mobile development.
+This class covers the foundations of Swift programming language.
+Students learn key concepts including variables, constants, keywords, conditionals, loops, data types, object oriented principles, and how to debug Swift in Xcode.
+Learning about these core concepts in mobile development will happen as students build games in Swift and complete exercises online.

 ## Course Specifics